iCliniq Logo

 Generalized pustular psoriasis (GPP) is a rare, long-term, severe form of skin disease characterized by the sudden occurrence of sterile pustules (small, painful pus-filled blisters) along with inflammation (swelling).
 The severity and frequency of the flares of GPP vary between patients and can last between two and five weeks; some patients may even require hospitalization.

-The exact cause of this condition is unknown; however, it is known to be associated with a combination of genetic mutations and other risk factors such as infections, certain medications, stress, pregnancy, or menstruation.
-Some patients with GPP may have sudden flares that last for a few weeks, after which there is spontaneous remission, during which the skin completely or partially clears up.
+Although the precise etiology of this disorder is unknown, a combination of genetic abnormalities and other risk factors, including infections, certain drugs, stress, pregnancy, or menstruation, have been linked to it.
+Some patients with GPP may have sudden flares that last for a few weeks, after which there is spontaneous remission, during which the skin wholly or partially clears up.

 Some of the signs and symptoms of generalized pustular psoriasis include: